• Air Fryer

 What is the best cut of chicken to use?

-Can you make it ahead of time and how do you store it?
+Can you make it ahead of time, and how do you store it?

-Reheat on the stovetop on a medium heat, stirring occasionally until heated through.
+Reheat on the stovetop on medium heat, stirring occasionally until heated through.
 Take care to only reheat the chicken once.

 What do you serve with it?